mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 of the Ancients was a mystery to researchers who ascertained they had destroyed themselves in an enormous Final War, although the disposition of the winners was never determined.
-Researchers theorised they may have gone extinct or left Charted Space.
+Researchers theorized they may have gone extinct or left Charted Space.
 The Ancients disappeared from the galactic scene in approximately -290,000, leaving only ruins and altered